mmtran0210/csce311_codingproject/proj2/README.md

 * The number of threads is determined by the first line of the input file
 >  (e.g., N 4 for 4 threads).

+## Testing

+### Performance
+Performance testing was carried out to measure the scalability and efficiency of the map:

+- **Single-threaded Performance**: With one thread, the map's output was nearly identical to the expected output, confirming its functional correctness.

+- **Multi-threaded Performance**: When using multiple threads, I observed some discrepancies in the output.
+This indicates potential issues with thread synchronization or the ordering of operations.

+### Error Analysis

+To address the errors in multi-threaded performance, we:
+- Reviewed the locking mechanisms to prevent race conditions.
+- Ensured that the operation queue maintains the correct order of operations.
+- Checked for proper handling of the `STOP` operation by all threads.

+### Performance Categorization

+The performance can be categorized based on the number of threads used:
+- **Single-threaded**: Excellent correctness with a baseline for performance comparison.
+- **Multi-threaded (2-4 threads)**: Good performance with occasional synchronization issues.
+- **Multi-threaded (5+ threads)**: Performance improvements plateau, indicating the need for further optimization.